dataGriff/MyGymDB/readme.md

 ### Create Reference Data Table for Exercise

 * Right-click the import/Tables folder and add a table called Exercise.
-The script for this can be found in the TemplateScript folder beginning with 04a_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 04a_.
 * Build your project and see the table in the projects area in SQL Server Object Explorer.
 * Publish your project to the development location.